The Blair Witch Project

 Myrick and Sánchez conceived of a fictional legend of the Blair Witch in 1993.
 They developed a 35-page screenplay with the dialogue to be improvised.
-A casting call advertisement in Backstage magazine was prepared by the directors; Donahue, Williams and Leonard were cast.
-The film entered production in October 1997, with the principal photography taking place in Maryland for eight days.
+A casting call advertisement on Backstage magazine was prepared by the directors; Donahue, Williams, and Leonard were cast.
+The film entered production in October 1997, with the principal photography lasting eight days.
+Most of the filming was done on the Greenway Trail along Seneca Creek in Montgomery County, Maryland.
 About 20 hours of footage was shot, which was edited down to 82 minutes.
-Shot on an original budget of $35,000–60,000, the film had a final cost of $200,000–750,000 after post-production edits.
+Shot on an original budget of $35,000–$60,000, the film had a final cost of $200,000–$750,000 after post-production and marketing.

 When The Blair Witch Project premiered at the Sundance Film Festival at midnight on January 23, 1999, its promotional marketing campaign listed the actors as either "missing" or "deceased".
-Owing to its successful run at Sundance, Artisan Entertainment bought the film's distribution rights for $1.1 million.
-The film had a limited release on July 14 the same year, before expanding to a wider release starting on July 30.
-While critical reception was mostly positive, audience reception was split.
+Due to its successful Sundance run, Artisan Entertainment bought the film's distribution rights for $1.1 million.
+The film had a limited release on July 14 of the same year, before expanding to a wider release starting on July 30.
+While the film received critical acclaim, audience reception was polarized.

-The Blair Witch Project grossed nearly $250 million worldwide, making it one of the most successful independent films of all time, as well as the 41st most profitable horror film, while also being a sleeper hit.
-The film launched a media franchise, which includes two sequels (Book of Shadows and Blair Witch), novels, comic books, and video games.
-The film is credited with reviving the found-footage technique which was later used by similarly successful horror films such as Paranormal Activity and Cloverfield.
+The Blair Witch Project was a sleeper hit that grossed nearly $250 million worldwide.
+It is consistently listed as one of the scariest movies of all time, and was ranked the best found footage movie of all time by editors from both IndieWire and Entertainment Weekly.
+Despite the success, the three main actors had reportedly lived in poverty.
+In 2000, they sued Artisan Entertainment claiming unfair compensation, eventually reaching a $300,000 settlement.
+The Blair Witch Project launched a media franchise, which includes two sequels (Book of Shadows and Blair Witch), novels, comic books, and video games.
+It revived the found-footage technique and influenced similarly successful horror films such as Paranormal Activity (2007), REC (2007) and Cloverfield (2008).